 Low-cost sensors will enable more scalable and cost-efficient smart home applications.
 LPWAN systems will enable more home devices to connect and communicate with each other at a faster rate.

-LPWAN can support many different use cases in a smart city, such as traffic management, smart parking and air quality monitoring.
+LPWAN can support many different Applications in a smart city, such as traffic management, smart parking and air quality monitoring.
 The longer range of LPWAN systems is ideal for these types of scenarios.
 Similarly, with the integration of LPWAN, cloud-based IoT applications can receive, analyze and manage data in real-time to help individuals and communities make decisions that improve quality of life.

 Integration with cloud technologies to manage vast amounts of data is vital, as the integration of the LoRa protocol into the Amazon Web Server (AWS) cloud allows millions of nodes to be added quickly and easily.
 These LPWAN sensors are already being widely used to monitor and track progress in the smart factory.
 Adding additional sensor nodes with simpler data management builds the more complex digitalization that builds on the promise of Industry 4.0.